CRGavrila/webpack-tutorial/README.md

 Configure Prettier to Automatically Format Code with: npm i -D prettier pretty-quick pretty-quick and prettier and added .prettierrc and .prettierignore files

+Avoid Common JavaScript Errors with ESLint: added a picture how to init eslint in eslint-pic with cmds: npx eslint --init

+needed: .eslintrc.json, .eslintignore